hello-jason/portfolio/source/blog/2015-12-18-deploying-bedrock-sage-wordpress-to-wp-engine.html.md

 WP Engine expects to see a standard WordPress project in the document root of your account.
 Since Bedrock shifts things around a bit, this script moves your files &amp; directories back to their default locations so WP Engine knows how to serve your Bedrock+Sage site.

-This script performs all actions on a separate branch, which it deletes upon completion.
+This script performs all actions on a separate branch, pushes to WP Engine using their `git push` feature, then cleans up after itself and puts you back where you were before you ran it.

 ## Installation &amp; Setup

 ### 1. Grab the script

 Source code is available at [https://github.com/hello-jason/bedrock-sage-deploy-to-wpengine](https://github.com/hello-jason/bedrock-sage-deploy-to-wpengine).
 This repo is not meant to be cloned into your project.
-Rather, just grab the `wpedeploy.sh` file and place it in the top-level directory of your Bedrock project.
-Add it to your `.gitignore` and keep it with your project's repo.
+Rather, just grab the `wpedeploy.sh` file and place it in the top-level directory of your Bedrock project, and keep it with your project's repo.

 ### 2. Setup git push